MarcLafon/MarcLafon.github.io/_posts/2021-06-17-double-descent-4.md

 the location of the jamming transition in the $$(n, N)$$ plane (considering $$N$$ as the *effective* number of parameters of the network).
-Considering a fully-connected network with arbitrary depth, ReLU activation functions and a dataset of size $$n$$, they give a linear upper bound on the critical number of parameters $$N^*$$ characterizing the jamming transition : $$N^* \leq \frac{1}{C_0} n$$ where $$C_0$$ is a constant.
+Considering a fully-connected network with arbitrary depth, ReLU activation functions, and a dataset of size $$n$$, they give a linear upper bound on the critical number of parameters $$N^*$$ characterizing the jamming transition : $$N^* \leq \frac{1}{C_0} n$$ where $$C_0$$ is a constant.
 In their experiments, it seems that the bound is tight for